henrysky/astroNN/docs/source/galaxy10.rst

     import numpy as np

     # To load images and labels (will download automatically at the first time)
+    # First time downloading location will be ~/.astroNN/datasets/
     images, labels = galaxy10.load_data()

     # To convert the labels to categorical 10 classes